SAS-Systems/Unveiled-Documentation/SRS/FP_calculation.md

 The first one at x=33 is the Use Case Browse Media, where we have spent too much time in spite of the low number of FPs.
 The reason for that was a change in our architecture and the technology we used for creating a web-based media browser.
 This lead thereto that we had to implement most of the functionality again.

 ### 2.2 Outlier: RTSP Library
 The second outlier is the Use Case RTSP Library, which isn't a real Use Case because the functionality is only for internal use and the user has no contact to this application part.
+Therefore it was very difficult to generate Function Points, but we wanted to have it in our Use Case list, because it is a fundamental part of our application and took a lot of time to implement, which can be seen in the chart.

 ## 3. Additional information
 You can find all our Use Case Specifications and Documents here: [Documentation][documents].